AhmadM-DL/odoo-chartly/README.md

 ## 📝 License

-This project is licensed under the MIT License
+This project is licensed under the LGPL-3 License